 Preventative dental care is important for your pet and we do carry a variety of preventative dental products for both cats and dogs including but not limited to: toothbrushes, toothpaste, dental chews and special prescription diets.
 Our veterinarians may recommend one or more of these products depending on their oral exam findings.
-We are also quite happy to explain or demonstrate the use of any of these preventative products so if you have questions about brushing your pet’s teeth or ways you might prevent dental problems, drop by to see us.
+We know that not many pets will brush their own teeth (like our friend Willy) but we are always happy to explain or demonstrate the use of any of these preventative products.
+If you have questions about brushing your pet’s teeth or ways you might prevent dental problems, drop by to see us.

-All patients also have an IV catheter placed for emergency drug access and receive IV fluids to aid in anesthesia and recovery.
+All patients have an intravenous catheter placed for emergency drug access and receive IV fluids to aid in anesthesia and recovery.

-All patients receive a thorough dental scaling (cleaning) and polishing using sterile equipment and performed by a registered veterinary technician.
+All patients receive a thorough dental scaling (cleaning) and polishing using sterile equipment and performed by a veterinarian or veterinary technician.

 Some dog groomers may advertise anesthesia-free hand scaling at an additional cost when taking your pet for grooming.
 As a veterinary team we discourage this procedure.
 Hand scaling will remove the tartar visible but only on the “cheek sides” of the tooth surfaces.
-No self-respecting wide awake pet will allow scaling of the “tongue sides” or scaling below the gumline so the real problems aren’t being addressed!
-In addition, polishing can’t be done so the tiny scratches created on the tooth’s surface during the scaling process are not removed and tartar and plaque can now adhere to the tooth’s surface more quickly.
+Even wonderfully behaved pets will not allow scaling of the “tongue sides” or scaling below the gumline so the real problems aren’t being addressed!
+And, when scaling is not followed by proper polishing, the tiny scratches created on the tooth’s surface allow tartar and plaque to adhere to the tooth’s surface even more quickly.

 It is estimated that 85% of all pets suffer from dental disease.
 At New Perth Animal Hospital we believe that prevention is key.
 We work with you to create a preventative plan tailored to your pet’s needs.
 Let’s work together to keep your pet as healthy as possible!